CVE Marches On

 At the CVE Board meeting, we spent most of the time there with representatives from CISA (the funding organization of CVE) and MITRE (the operators of CVE).
 I won’t get into the weeds, but I will say that both organizations reassured the CVE Board multiple times and in as much clarity as humanly possible, that the CVE program will continue unabated.

 Of course, while CVEs do not encompass the full scope of network security issues, I think we can all agree that they are still a critical component to track as part of a robust security program.
 Over the last 25 years, the CVE program has evolved into a critical, shared, and global resource that ultimately helps IT defenders keep their constituents safe and secure, and it’s important for this work to continue.
-(That said, if you want to dive into all of the other non-CVE exposures that we here at runZero think are equally important to detect and prioritize, we encourage you to join us for our webcast with Omdia on April 23rd!)
+(That said, if you want to dive into all of the other non-CVE exposures that we here at runZero think are equally important to detect and prioritize, we encourage you to watch our webcast with Omdia, now available on demand).

 I look forward to continuing my side-gig as a CVE Board member and remain passionate about improving the CVE program to better serve the needs of the world's IT heroes — capes or no capes.